bmxdemo/bmxproject/logbook/postings/20170630_acrylic_absorption/index.md

 ### Introduction

-In my [last posting](../20170628_Acrylic/index.md) I measured the reflectivity of the acrylic sheet and found it to be essentialyl negligible.
+In my [last posting](../20170628_Acrylic/index.md) I measured the reflectivity of the acrylic sheet and found it to be essentially negligible.
 However, it came to my attention that the absorption might also play a role in signal reduction, so this post is dedicated to measuring S21 to find the acrylic absorption.

 ### Absorption